cauchymike/lgbm_predictor/README.md

-# lgbm_predictor
-A website that predicts loans
+This  is just a website that predicts loan interest level